YuraKostin/code-style/README.md

 const users = [{name: 'John'}, {name: 'Jane'}]
 ```

-For dictionaries prefer plural entity name with key, which you use for access for value:
+For dictionaries prefer a plural entity name with key, which you use for access for value:

 ```javascript
 // BAD